 - Strong heartbeat

 Although the symptoms can vary depending on which mushroom your pet actually ate, how many, and the size of the dog, you always have to react quickly.
 Similar symptoms can also be caused by different toxic pet foods.

-When you bring your dog to the vet, it’s important that you are prepared to answer the following questions:
+When you bring your dog (and the mushroom sample) to the vet, it’s important that you are prepared to answer the following questions: